The best examples of communication technology include blogs, websites, live video, social media technologies, and email communication.

 Perhaps most emblematic of email’s increased relevance to our lives is the growing rate of ‘paperless billing’.
 Whereas once we would have received bills via post, most business to consumer (B2C) billing and invoicing is done via email today.
 Email has also rendered alternatives like Fax almost irrelevant in the 21st Century.

 Communication technology has come a long way since the days of morse code.
 It was only a handful of generations ago that communication across long distances was excruciatingly slow and rudimentary.

 If we went overseas, we wouldn’t expect to see the faces or hear the voices of our loved ones until we came home.
 Now, a quick (and free!) skype call can give us a live and immersive face-to-face conversation with our family back home.

 The single greatest advance in technological capabilities in the past 50 years was the invention of the internet.
 Other hardware such as satellite capabilities and fibre optic cable have helped improve internet capacity and rapidly progressed internet-based communication.

 Communication technology continues to advance at a rapid pace.
-The emergence of the internet has made communication more democratic than ever.
+The emergence of the internet has made communication more democratic than ever and led to a rise in assistive technologies for the disabled.
 Now, anyone with an internet connection can broadcast their ideas online.